DiptoChakrabarty/nginx-reverse-proxy/README.md

 # nginx-reverse-proxy

-How to setup nginx reverse proxy and route requests
+This is a repository which shows how to setup nginx reverse proxy to route requests to different servers.

+We will use docker containers to demonstrate this.